toasterlovin/csv_party/README.md

       end
     end

 Instead, you would accomplish this in your import logic.
+Which brings us to:

 ## Defining Import Logic